nodejs/node/doc/contributing/adding-v8-fast-api.md

 * The fast callback must be idempotent up to the point where error and fallback conditions are checked, because otherwise executing the slow callback might produce visible side effects twice.
-* If the receiver is used in the callback it must be passed as a second argument leaving the first one unused, to prevent the JS land from accidentally omitting the receiver when invoking the fast API method.
+* If the receiver is used in the callback, it must be passed as a second argument, leaving the first one unused, to prevent the JS land from accidentally omitting the receiver when invoking the fast API method.